Thursday, April 4, 2024

 City street view in Pisa.

 Our children shunned us for lunch that day, but the parents got to reunite and enjoy each other's company.
 From left to right: Mark, Zhenya, Yana, Dena, Kristy, and me.
-If I felts any disappointment in this tour versus the previous, it is that I did not get to spend as much time with Yana and Zhenya this time.
-We had a lot of fun together on the last tour.
+If I felt any disappointment in this tour versus the previous, it is that I did not get to spend as much time with Yana and Zhenya this time.
+We had so much fun together in Germany and the Czech Republic.

 Photo by Dena.